MileHacker Logo

 Climate & Seasons

 Bamako's climate defines much of its rhythm.
 The dry season typically runs from October or November through May or June, bringing hot to very hot temperatures and basic rain.
 October to February offers relatively cooler conditions (31-35°C), considered most comfortable.
-March to May delivers the hottest part (38-41°C).
+Between march And may brings the hottest part (38-41°C).

 The wet season arrives from June or July to September or October, with hot, humid, and rainy weather.
-Daytime highs are around 31-33°C. Rainfall peaks during The month of august, transforming the landscape into a lush green, but torrential downpours can occur daily.
+Daytime highs are around 31-33°C. Rainfall peaks during The month of august, transforming the landscape into a lush green, but intense rain can occur daily.

 When to Go